shorterzakhena/Cisco-Small-Business-Network/README.md

 # Cisco-Small-Business-Network
-I designed and configured a simulated small-business network using Cisco Packet Tracer.
-This project allowed me to practice VLAN configuration, IP addressing, DHCP, trunking, inter-VLAN routing, and basic network troubleshooting.
+For this project, I created and configured a small network using Cisco Packet Tracer.
+The network consists of one Cisco router, one Cisco switch, and four PCs.
 The purpose of this project was to practice connecting network devices, configuring IP addresses, and testing communication between computers on the network.

 **Network Devices**